Jeremy de Nooijer

-Jeremy de Nooijer (born 15 March 1992, in Vlissingen) is a Dutch-born Curaçaoan international footballer who plays as a midfielder for Qatari club Al-Shamal SC.
-He is the son of former footballer Dennis de Nooijer, the nephew of Gérard de Nooijer and the cousin of Bradley de Nooijer.
+Jeremy de Nooijer (born 15 March 1992) is a professional footballer who plays as a midfielder for Goes.
+Born in the Netherlands, he plays for the Curaçao national team.

 Career

 In September 2011, De Nooijer received his first call into the Sparta Rotterdam senior squad, when he was an unused substitute for a 1–0 Eerste Divisie win over Den Bosch.
 He made his competitive debut in a 2–1 league defeat to Veendam on 21 December 2012.
 De Nooijer scored his first Sparta goal against Den Bosch in a 7–1 win on 26 October 2013.
 He left Sparta at the end of the 2014–15 campaign making a total of 62 league appearances, scoring two goals.

 On 29 June 2015, De Nooijer signed a two-year contract with Bulgarian side Levski Sofia.
 He made his A Group debut in a 1–1 away draw against Botev Plovdiv on 18 July.
 He left in May 2017 after his contract was not renewed.

 On 5 March 2019, de Nooijer joined Lithuanian club FK Sūduva Marijampolė.
 He played eight league games for the club, before his contract was terminated by mutual consent on 15 May 2019.

 In June 2019, de Nooijer signed a one-year contract with Qatari club Al-Shamal SC, with an option for another year.